psgrover2010/parry-blog/_posts/2019-01-13-golden-temple-in-amritsar---sri-harmandir-sahib-a-city-which-never-sleeps.md

 ##### Amritsari Kulchas

 No matter where you go in India, you’re likely to find some pretty amazing food, but each state and even city or town have their own delicacies.
 In the case of Amritsar, one of the delicious things they’re famous for are their kulchas (butter-soaked bread baked in a tandoor and often stuffed with potatoes).
-Try one out.&nbsp;
+Try one out.

 Take a first left after passing Shanidev Mandir and the best Kulchas will be available on your left.
-You will see many people there who will be waiting for their turn to come, sit down and try they delicious food.&nbsp;
+You will see many people there who will be waiting for their turn to come, sit down and try they delicious food.

-###### Do not forgot to take Amritsary Papad, Vadiyaa and Aam Papad to home.&nbsp;
+###### Do not forgot to take Amritsary Papad, Vadiyaa and Aam Papad to home.

-&nbsp;

 #### Things to remember when visiting the Golden Temple Amritsar;